The 6 P’s: A Framework For Starting Any New Project

 Who do you need to make this plan a success?
 You may have covered some of this in the planning stage in terms of who will action some of the project steps, but there are also 3 key groups of people whose support will be useful to aid you in meeting your goals.
 These people are:

-• The champions.
 Connect with people who are trying to achieve the same, or similar things as you are – so you can share the challenge together and champion each other on for success.

-This is why networking is important, so that you build a community of connections (even outside of your current company).
+This is why networking is important so that you build a community of connections (even outside of your current company).
 A great way of achieving this, especially for young employees, is through joining and volunteering at industry organisations.
 If you’ve seen any of our interviews with the rising stars in the Pipeline market, you’ll know how useful being part of a wider organisation is for career development.
 As Young Pipeline Association of Canada President, Tran Mah-Paulson, puts it in his recent interview with ABN Resource ’All of this additional experience has allowed me to develop my business skills, whilst helping me to understand further how the industry works together.’.

-Once you have your champions, organise a group whatsapp chat, weekly conference call or even organise small meetups so you can regularly encourage each other and share ideas on what’s worked well and what has not.
+Once you have your champions, organise a group WhatsApp chat, weekly conference call or even organise small meetups so you can regularly encourage each other and share ideas on what’s worked well and what has not.

-• The accountants.
 By accountants, we don’t mean the kind who will help you with your tax.
 We mean those who will hold you fully accountable for your progress and meeting your project goals.
 Find one or two people who you can assign this role too and pledge to them what you intend to achieve.
 Accountants aren’t there to tell you what a good job you’re doing (like the champions are) they’re there to challenge you when you don’t meet project deadlines, and should be asking questions like ‘you said you were going to do X, X and X this month but you haven’t, let’s talk about why.’

-• The mentors.
 The mentors are those who’ve been there before, likely senior members of your company or organisations you’re part of.
 Don’t be afraid to ask questions and seek out advice from these people, as they only strengthen your position.

 In order to keep your motivation levels up to continue the new project, it’s important you see progress along the way.
-This means progress tracking – setting specific goals within your microsteps and keeping a record of which goals have been completed, so you can refer back (preferably on a weekly basis) to see what you’ve achieved so far.
+This means progress tracking – setting specific goals within your micro-steps and keeping a record of which goals have been completed, so you can refer back (preferably on a weekly basis) to see what you’ve achieved so far.

 We tend to see the negatives very clearly (the ‘negativity bias’) whilst the positives seem to fade into the background.
 So, whilst it’s important to be mindful of areas you need to improve on, it also helps to keep the achievements in front of mind too, to aid in your motivation.